Rachel Pearline Award Nomination Form - CLOSED

 We are no longer accepting Rachel Pearline Award nominations to the 11th Annual Symposium on Global Cancer Research.
 The awardee will be selected and notified in February 2023.

-The Rachel Pearline Award honors Rachel Pearline, MD, MPH who received the award named in her memory in 2016 following her death at the age of 38, in November 2015, from gastric cancer.
-While in medical school, Dr. Pearline completed rotations in South Africa, Haiti, Romania, and rural China where she learned to speak Mandarin fluently.
-For her work, she received a prestigious Fogarty International Clinical Research Fellowship and Tulane’s award for “Outstanding International Relationships.”
-Dr. Pearline viewed the practice of medicine as a privilege, always striving to serve her patients better.
+The Rachel Pearline Award honors Rachel Pearline, MD, MPH.
+Dr. Pearline was a revered oncology fellow who received the award named in her memory in 2016 following her death at the age of 38, in November 2015, from gastric cancer.
+While in medical school, she completed rotations in South Africa, Haiti, Romania, and rural China where she learned to speak Mandarin fluently.
+For her work, she received a prestigious Fogarty International Clinical Research Fellowship and Tulane University’s award for “Outstanding International Relationships.”
+Dr. Pearline was virtuously committed to global cancer control and provided quality care to her patients.
+She viewed the practice of medicine as a privilege, always striving to serve her patients better.

 In honor of Dr. Rachel Pearline, the 11th Annual Symposium on Global Cancer Research Steering Committee would like to invite nominations for the 2023 Annual Rachel Pearline Award.
 As part of the Symposium each year, we recognize one outstanding professional who embodies virtue and eminence in cancer research, practice, and/or training in a low- and middle-income country (LMIC) setting.
 The theme of the 2023 Symposium is "Closing the Research-to-Implementation Gap” and the Steering Committee invites nominations of individuals, at any stage in their career, who have made major contributions to global cancer research, practice, and training.
 The nominee should be affiliated with an institution from a LMIC and their work should focus on cancer research, practice, and/or training in an LMIC setting.